grezniczek/redcap_survey_auth/README.md

   - **LDAP Attribute mappings:** When LDAP is enabled, custom attribute mappings for email, first, last, and full name can be set.
 These will be used when attempting to get email and full name of an authenticated user.

+  - **Fall back to retrieving user information from REDCap's user table when no values are obtained from LDAP attributes:** When enabled and full name or  Fall back to retrieving user information from REDCap's user table when no values are obtained from LDAP attributes

   - **Custom:** When selected, custom credentials can be entered into a text box.
 Type one username-password pair per line, separated by a colon (e.g. `UserXY:secret123`).
 Usernames are not case-sensitive (passwords are).

 - **Use Allowlist:** When checked, a list of usernames (one username per line) can be entered.
 Only users in this list will be able to authenticate successfully.